fruchti/leshy/README.md

  - 6 LEDs, one as a power LED, the other 5 controllable by the controller
  - Two pushbuttons, one pre-connected to reset
  - A micro-SD slot with a MOSFET for turning its power off
- - A large prototyping area
+ - A large prototyping area designed to make both SMT and THT prototyping as convenient as possible

+A blog post about the reasoning behind the project and about its development process can be found [here](https://25120.org/post/leshy/).

 ## Demo projects